Everything happens for a reason.

 Please notice this is a conditional promise.
 The working-together-for-good only happens to people who “love God” and are “called according to his purpose.”

-Whatever the “reason” cancer has intruded your life, here is my prayer for you today from Philippians 1:9-11— I pray that your love will overflow more and more, and that you will keep on growing in knowledge and understanding.
+Whatever the “reason” a serious trial has intruded your life, here is my prayer for you today from Philippians 1:9-11— I pray that your love will overflow more and more, and that you will keep on growing in knowledge and understanding.
 For I want you to understand what really matters, so that you may live pure and blameless lives until the day of Christ’s return.
 May you always be filled with the fruit of your salvation—the righteous character of Jesus Christ—for this will bring much glory and praise to God.
 Amen

 P.S.
 Thanks for reading this today—I do believe it happened for a good reason! 🙂

 Copyright 2102 by Lynn Eib, 50 Days of Hope

 If the music video doesn’t automatically load, try opening in your browser or click on this link https://www.youtube.com/watch?v=vSxocnIaN0A